Sound engine¶

 In the Poly Mode, each new note is played by a separate voice, resulting in a 16-voice polyphony.
 New individual voices can be randomly scattered (panned) across the stereo space using the Glide/Stereo knob and periodically randomly detuned by an amount controlled by the Detune Drift knob.

-Dual Mode¶
+Dual Mode

 In the Dual Mode, each note is played by a separate voice which is complemented by a second follower voice with an altered pitch and amplitude.
 This mode thus effectively reduces the maximum number of concurrently playing voices to eight.

-The pitch of the follower voice can be adjusted by the Detune Follower
+The pitch of the follower voice can be adjusted by the Detune Follower knob while the amplitude is controlled by the Follower Volume slider on the Effects screen screen_effects.

-The Suborbit Offset slider controls the suborbit phase offset between the main and the follower voice and the Glide/Stereo knob controls the stereo bias of the main voice (with the 50% value representing no bias).
+The Suborbit Offset slider controls the suborbit phase offset between the main and the follower voice while the Glide/Stereo knob controls the stereo bias of the main voice (with the 50% value representing no bias).
 When the main voice is biased to the left, the follower voice is panned to the right and vice versa.

-Mono Mode¶
+Mono Mode

 In the Mono Mode, all voices form a voice stack dedicated to playing one note, with each of the voices being slightly detuned by an amount derived from the Detune Stack knob and panned (evenly spread across the stereo space).